yesheytenzin/FaceLink/README.md

 - Grant the necessary camera and microphone permissions.
 - Start the app and wait for a random video call request or initiate a video call.

+# Credits
+Inspiration from project strangers by @mianasadali1(github)

 # App Demo
 <div style="display: flex; justify-content: space-between;">
   <img src="app_design/1.png" alt="Image 1" style="width: 25%;">